thejennywang/bunch/README.md

   + [Peter McCarthy](https://github.com/petermccarthy49)

 ####APIs
-We used [gmaps.js] to geocode addresses and display maps, and [Foursquare] to find and display points of interest.
+Bunch uses [gmaps.js] to geocode addresses and display maps, and [Foursquare] to find and display points of interest.

-During the research phase we also investigated various [Google Maps APIs], [TfL], [TransportAPI], [Mapnificent], [Mapumental].
+During the research phase we also investigated various [Google Maps APIs], [TfL], [TransportAPI], [Mapnificent] and [Mapumental].

 ####Technologies
 Combining front-end mapping and back-end algorithm work, Bunch gave us the opportunity to use all the tools we'd learned in the previous 10 weeks at Makers Academy.